India beat England with controversial wicket

 It was England women's first game at Lord's since their World Cup triumph over India in 2017.

-The dramatic conclusion to the game somewhat overshadowed legendary fast bowler Jhulan Goswami's farewell to international cricket and India's first series win in England since 1999.
+The dramatic conclusion to the game, which prompted boos from some inside the ground, somewhat overshadowed legendary fast bowler Jhulan Goswami's farewell to international cricket and India's first series win in England since 1999.

 Chasing just 170 to win, Dean came to the crease after England slipped to 65-7, with India seamer Renuka Singh Thakur taking 4-29 and Goswami 2-30.

-It was a terrific effort from 23-year-old Dean, who fell just three runs short of her maiden international half-century as England ended 153 all out.
+It was a terrific effort from 21-year-old Dean, who fell just three runs short of her maiden international half-century as England ended 153 all out.

 She was supported by captain Amy Jones' 28, but when Kate Cross was dismissed for 10 to leave England nine wickets down, they still required another 52 runs for victory.